Trying to get pregnant? Make sure you know the bottom line on baby-making—what you don't understand can affect your bub-to-be's health.

-What’s more, frightened women may actually experience more discomfort during childbirth than calm women do, according to Alice D. Domar, Ph.D., director of the Domar Center for Mind/Body Health in Waltham, Mass.
-Prenatal distress also is associated with postpartum depression and problems with a mother’s ability to bond with her child.
+What’s more, frightened women may actually experience more discomfort during childbirth than calm women do, according to Alice D. Domar, Ph.D., a Harvard Medical School expert on stress.
+Prenatal distress also is associated with postpartum depression and problems with a mother’s ability to bond with her child, says Saisto.

 1. Track the source of your anxiety

-Certain experiences can trigger an intense fear of labor.
-These include a history of abuse or rape; a past miscarriage or stillbirth; a previous difficult delivery; and excessive exposure to traumatic labor stories.
-Also at risk are women with a history of anxiety, depression and low self-esteem, according to a 2008 study published in the international OBGYN journal BJOG.
-Understanding why you’re so afraid is a first step toward easing those feelings; keeping a journal can help.
+Certain experiences can trigger an intense fear of labor; these include a history of abuse or rape, a past miscarriage or stillbirth, guilt over an abortion, a previous difficult delivery and excessive exposure to traumatic labor stories.
+Tina, for example, grew up hearing about how painful her own breech birth had been.
+Understanding why you’re so afraid is a first step toward easing that fear.

 2. Don’t wait until labor day